- 197 Tests

 Behavioural questions in the test should be answered as an indicator of your true self.
 Trying to impress employers by selecting the perfect answers may lead them to doubt your integrity and trustworthiness.
 Some of the behavioural questions are designed to have answer choices that will be pitfalls, meant to trap you for assessing your reliability.

 When you are subjected to an interview at the end of an assessment centre, there may be more questions that will be directed to figure out if the test results are a true indicator of your personality and who you really are.
 Any falsified answers may be caught and may lead to your rejection.

 If you have previously appeared in an assessment centre that had administered different types of psychometric tests and you were not selected in them, you should ask the company for feedback regarding your test results; but only if you are allowed to do so.
 Getting to know how you performed in the tests will give you an insight into your strong and weak points and the capabilities the company was seeking in their potential employees.
 This will help you acquire and improve skills that you currently lack in.
 An insight into these skills may also assist you to determine different roles that you will excel in due to your proficiency in domains related to the job.
 Using this information, you may apply for those jobs that will best suit your skills and so your chances of getting selected will be higher.
 However, remember that some companies may readily provide feedback to the candidates while others may decline your request.

 is your number 1 online practise aptitude test and assessment provider.
-Our aim is to help you ace your assessment by providing you with practise aptitude tests that mimic the tests used by employers and recruiters.
+We aim to help you ace your assessment by providing you with practise aptitude tests that mimic the tests used by employers and recruiters.
 Our test developers have years of experience in the field of occupational psychology and developed the most realistic and accurate practice tests available online.
-Our practise platform uses leading-edge technology and provides you feedback on your scores in form of test history, progress, and performance in relation to your norm group.
+Our practise platform uses leading-edge technology and provides you feedback on your scores in form of test history, progress, and performance to your norm group.